Byron/dua-cli/README.md

 #### ✅ v2.2 Show size on disk by default; Dependency Update

+Thanks to [this PR](https://github.com/Byron/dua-cli/pull/37), hard links are now not counted anymore.
+The `-l` flag will count hard links as it did before.

+And of course, this has no noticable performance impact.

+#### ✅ v2.2 Show size on disk by default; Dependency Update

-Thanks to [this PR](https://github.com/Byron/dua-cli/pull/35), the old apparent size can be displayed with the -A flag, and the much more useful 'size on disk' is now shown by default.
+Thanks to [this PR](https://github.com/Byron/dua-cli/pull/35), the old apparent size can be displayed with the `-A` flag, and the much more useful 'size on disk' is now shown by default.

 To my pleasant surprise, this does not seem to affect performance at all - everything stays speedy.